captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## JUNIOR:
-I will too...
-Lulu? ....Oh okay, c’mon -- let’s make love before we go to the subway, okay?
+I will too…Lulu? ....Oh okay, c’mon—let’s make love before we go to the subway, okay?

 ---